mohammedAlhelo/BestGame/README.md

 ### **getting started**

--Fork and Clone this repo
+1. Fork and Clone this repo
--Open the repo in VS Code with code .
+2. Open the repo in VS Code with code .

 ### **how to play**